1,000+ Opportunities

 U.S. Department of Treasury’s Federal Small Business Credit Initiative Program Gov. Beshear: $117 Million Federal Award To Increase Access to Capital for Kentucky Small Businesses U.S. Department of Treasury: Kentucky Approved for State Small Business Credit Initiative Program For assistance in translating the KSBCI pages to another language, please visit this suggested site: Para la ayuda en traducir las páginas de KSBCI a otra lengua, visite por favor este sitio sugerido: Kentucky Cabinet for Economic Development Fill out completely to submit your inquiry

-Based on current listing details, eligibility includes: Kentucky-based small businesses, specific criteria vary by program component.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Kentucky-based small businesses, specific criteria vary by program component.
+Confirm the full requirements in the official notice before applying.